adi0709/Katana_Test/README.md

    `npx cypress run --headed --browser chrome` or
    `npm run test`
-6. 'npm run test` will execute the tests and provide the link to Cypress Dashboard
+6. `npm run test` will execute the tests and provide the link to Cypress Dashboard